History, tourist information, and nearby accommodation

 Lord Somerset was, predictably, forced to live abroad after the accusation surfaced, but he was not the only one to suffer; Lady Somerset herself was ostracized by Victorian High Society.
-It seems that proper ladies did not know about "unnatural behavior" (or if they did know they were supposed to have the good taste not to acknowledge it), and they certainly did not make public statements about it.
+It seems that proper ladies did not know about "unnatural behaviour" (or if they did know they were supposed to have the good taste not to acknowledge it), and they certainly did not make public statements about it.

 So Lady Somerset, cut adrift from social life, turned to good works and became a strident temperance advocate.
 To raise funds for her worthy causes, she opened Eastnor to the public.
 She even took a hand in writing the guidebook.

 The house itself, if such a large structure can really be called a house, is built with a symmetrical central block with corner towers.
 The west wing is given over to family quarters.

-There is a series of show rooms on display, including the huge Great Hall (60 ft high ceiling) with its armour collection, the drawing room by Pugin, the library by George Fox (note the Flemish tapestries - they were originally ordered by Catherine de' Medici), the dining room, and the state bedrooms.
-Throughout the house there is an excellent collection of art, including the expected group of family portraits.
+There is a series of showrooms on display, including the huge Great Hall (60 ft high ceiling) with its armour collection, the drawing room by Pugin, the library by George Fox (note the Flemish tapestries - they were originally ordered by Catherine de' Medici), the dining room, and the state bedrooms.
+Throughout the house, there is an excellent collection of art, including an outstanding group of family portraits.